 Oh, and after both those trips, the wide-open road called my name once more, and I drove from the Mother City up to Johannesburg.

 All in all, my little 4-year Etios Cross (who only had 25,000 km before all this madness) is now cruising around on 32000 km and counting!

 Not sure what to pack for a road trip?
 I’ve got you covered!

 Below, you’re going to find a list of:

-• All the things I did bring (+ eco-friendly options)
+• All the things to bring on a road trip (+ eco-friendly options)

 • Everything I didn’t know was important (like where to find your jack)